mike632t/x11-calc/README.md

 - Keyboard shortcuts are only available on UNIX like systems.
 - For best results you need to have the X windows core fonts installed.
 - Parallel make only works on Linux, NetBSD and FreeBSD.
+- The timer on the HP55 isn't very accurate (no crystal oscillator!)

 ##### HP 67